 A personal injury attorney with experience in wrongful death cases can act as the decedent’s personal representative to help ensure you get all the compensation you are entitled to.
 In addition, they can help you gather the evidence needed to prove your wrongful death claim, negotiate on your behalf with the negligent party’s insurance company, and even represent you in court.

-Get Help Fighting a Lakeland Wrongful Death Claim
+Get Help Fighting a Florida Wrongful Death Claim

 While a wrongful death claim can’t bring a loved one back to life, it can help alleviate many of the financial burdens brought about by their sudden, senseless death.
 If you’ve lost a loved one due to the negligent acts of another, contact Rivas Law Group about filing a wrongful death claim.